-Subsequent to the period end the Corporation has refinanced its credit facilities.
-As a result, the credit facilities which are due on demand as at February 29, 2012 will be replaced by term debt which is to be repaid in monthly amounts over four years.
+Subsequent to May 31, 2012 the Corporation has refinanced its credit facilities.
+As a result, the credit facilities which are due on demand as at May 31, 2012 will be replaced by term debt which is to be repaid in monthly amounts over four years.
 The Corporation's liquidity risk will therefore be reduced as a result of refinancing.